How solar panels reduce your carbon footprint

 Fortunately, for those of us living in the UK (where the sun doesn’t always shine) solar cells still work on cloudy days – although less electricity is generated.
 The Met Office reported that April 2020 was one of the sunniest Aprils on record, with the solar industry reporting its highest ever production of electricity at 12:30 on 20 April.

 Generally speaking, a 3kw or 4kw solar panel array will be able to produce enough energy to power a home containing a family of four or five people.
 A 4kw system will, on average, generate around 3,400kwh of electricity per year which should be enough to cope with most of your electricity needs.
 3, 400kwh of electricity equates to 4,857 hours use of the washing machine or 1,880 hours of boiling the kettle!
+And you could sell back energy to the grid too – find out more in our guide to heating grants and how to finance green home improvements.

 There are many advantages to installing solar panels.
 For those people who don’t have access to the National Grid and are living without electricity solar power can be life-changing and for many solar power will mean cheaper electricity and a welcome independence from the grid.
 For some though the biggest benefit will be that they are massively reducing their carbon footprint.